-As of December 31, 2022, we had cash and cash equivalents of \$204.9 million, excluding marketable securities of \$260.5 million and restricted cash of \$37.7 million of which \$35.2 million related to restricted cash held on behalf of Former Parent and \$2.5 million related to collateral held by banks for letters of credit ("LOC") issued in connection with leased office space in Yardley, Pennsylvania and Cambridge, Massachusetts.
+As of December 31, 2023, we had cash and cash equivalents of \$248.4 million and marketable securities of \$133.4 million.
 Cash in excess of immediate requirements is invested in marketable securities and money market funds with a view to liquidity and capital preservation.
 We continuously assess our working capital needs, capital expenditure requirements, and future investments or acquisitions.